risc0/risc0/docs/metal-optimization-progress.md

   threadgroup/compiler scheduling pressure.
 But the non-dual full-Metal serial suite still failed with `Poly check failed` in `remu` and `srai`, so the one-threadgroup change is not a correctness fix and was not kept.
+- Adding an immediate opt-in CPU readback of the eval-check output after the Metal dispatch also did not stabilize non-dual full Metal.
+The serial suite still failed with `Poly check failed` in `bltu`, so this is not just a missing post-dispatch readback.
 - The guest `risc0-zkvm-methods-cpp-crates` `blst_*` link failure was caused by the guest C compiler being set to the RISC-V GCC while `AR` was left unset on macOS.
 The `cc` crate fell back to `/usr/bin/ar`, producing a 96-byte empty